ome/ngff/rfc/x/index.md

 * Draft: See the related section under “Implementation > Phases”
 * Editor: See “Stakeholders”
 * Endorsement:
-* RFC (“Request for Comment”): A formal proposal following a standardized template that is made to the NGFF repository.
+* RFC ("Request for Comment"): A formal proposal following a standardized template that is made to the NGFF repository.
 The proposal need not be accepted to be published online.
 * PR: A pull request opened against the ome/ngff repository on GitHub.
 * Review: See Comment
 * Reviewer: See “Stakeholders”
+* ZEP ("Zarr Enhancement Proposal") Decision-making process for the Zarr specification

 [dia]: diagram.png
 [tmpl]: template.md